What does the synagogue do with our dues?

 If you have any additional questions or concerns, please contact:

-Stella August in our Accounting Department will handle any billing questions.
+Our Accounting Department will handle any billing questions.

 General information questions can be directed to Wendy Shabsis in our main office.